 What can the children have for lunch?

-When we return to school in September, lunches will return to normal, children have the option of bringing their own packed lunch or having a school dinner.
+Lunches will be as usual, children have the option of bringing their own packed lunch or having a school dinner.
 To assist with admin we ask that children stay on their chosen food choice for the duration of a half term.
 If you pay for your lunch please place payment in an envelope with your child’s name and class and give it to your child or one of the members of staff at the entrances, you will not be able to come into school to pay for lunches.
 We are hoping to move to an online payment system in the near future.

 Does school have a risk assessment in place?